wivwiv/emqx-docs/en_US/network/emqx-mqtt-tls.md

 EMQX provides a set of SSL/TLS certificates (in the `etc/certs` directory) with the installation package and enables SSL/TLS connections on port `8883`.
 The attached SSL/TLS certificates are for testing and verification only.
 You should switch to certificates signed by a trusted CA for the production environment.

-On how to apply for SSL/TLS certificates, see <!-- here you need to insert an anchor link --> section.
+On how to apply for SSL/TLS certificates, see [Further reading: How to obtain SSL/TLS certificates](#Further-reading:-How-to-obtain-SSL/TLS-certificates).

 :::